OneKey-Network/addressability-framework/dsp-api.md

 ### The endpoint

-The DSP need to define a Transmission endpoint so that it can receive Transaction Request.
+The DSP needs to define a Transmission endpoint so that it can receive Transaction Request.
 There is no enforcement regarding the location of this endpoint.
-However, it is suggested to used the following:
+However, it is suggested to use the following:

 ````
 POST https://<domain>/prebidsso/API/v1/transmission